Updated – June 2020

-- Timing of feeding – interesting work looking at the effect of periodic starvation showed thatyou’re only going to generate ulcers when you starve horses from 7:00 AM in the morning to 7:00 PM at night.
-You’re not going to develop ulcers when you starve them from 7:00 PM at night to 7:00 AM in the morning.
+- Timing of feeding – some interesting studies looking at the effect of periodic starvation showed that you’re predominantly going to generate ulcers when you starve horses from 7:00 AM in the morning to 7:00 PM at night.
+You’re not likely to develop ulcers when you starve them from 7:00 PM at night to 7:00 AM in the morning.
 From this work, it seems as though the main ulcer risks squamous disease in the horse is the daytime.

 - Stabling vs turnout – a study in New Zealand showed actually there was no difference in the likelihood of finding ulcers in horses that were trained either from the stable, completely from the field or a mix of both stabling and the field.